 Server Administrator supports SNMP traps on VMware ESXi 4.X.
+If a standalone license is only present, SNMP configuration fails on VMware ESXi operating systems.
 The Server Administrator does not support SNMP Get and Set operations on VMWare ESXi 4.x as the required SNMP support is unavailable.
 The VMware vSphere Command-Line Interface (CLI) is used to configure a system running VMware ESXi 4.X to send SNMP traps to a management station.